March Madness For Counselors: Career and Coping Skills

 Next, share the bracket.

-I let my teachers pick what was best for their class.
-They could choose to do it as a class or allow students to vote individually.
-If they let students vote individually then they gave each student a copy of the bracket or sent them the Google survey.
+I let my teachers choose what worked best for their class.
+They could complete the voting as a whole group or allow students to vote individually.
+If students voted individually, teachers either gave each student a copy of the bracket or sent them the Google Form survey.

-I found most of my teachers prefer paper because their email is so overwhelming.
-Here is a sample e-mail I sent them:
+I found that most of my teachers preferred paper since their email inboxes are so overwhelming.

 Important notes:

-In the past, I have either picked our starting careers or had my students vote on their Top 16 and then I paired them to create the bracket.
+In the past, I have either picked our starting careers.
+Alternatively, I have had my students vote on their Top 16.
+Then, I paired them to create the bracket.

 Tips on using Google: